lonelywolfomega/SeeFood-CoreML/README.md

 # SeeFood-CoreML
 iOS Core Machine Learning used with pretrained model InceptionV3.

-ToDoey Preview             |  ToDoey Preview           |  ToDoey Preview :-------------------------:|:-------------------------:|:-------------------------:
+Not HotDog!                |  Not HotDog!              |  HotDog!
+:-------------------------:|:-------------------------:|:-------------------------: